lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 The over-collateralization requirement at the vault level creates robust risk isolation:

-- **No risk socialization**: Each vault maintains its own reserve buffer (RR), ensuring that slashing or operational failures affect only that vault's participants, not the broader stETH holder base unless failure mode is activated.
+- **No risk socialization**: Each vault maintains its own reserve (calculated based on RR) plus a minimal reserve, ensuring that slashing or operational failures affect only that vault's participants, not the broader stETH holder base unless failure mode is activated.
-- **Incentive alignment**: Vault operators bear the cost of their own risk through locked reserves, incentivizing prudent validator management and operational excellence.
+- **Incentive alignment**: Vault operators bear the cost of their own risk through locked value (`liability + max(reserve, minimal reserve)`), incentivizing prudent validator management and operational excellence.
-- **Transparent risk pricing**: Different vault types can have different reserve requirements based on their risk profile, allowing market-based risk pricing while maintaining token fungibility.
+- **Transparent risk pricing**: Different vault types can have different reserve ratios and minimal reserve requirements based on their risk profile, allowing market-based risk pricing while maintaining token fungibility.
 - **Graceful degradation**: The FRT threshold enables orderly unwinding of unhealthy positions before they impact the global system, with forced rebalancing serving as a backstop.

 ### Upgradeable & extensible architecture